 Thankfully, there are still thousands more raging waterfalls to check out, scattered all throughout Ecuador.

 Visit Palion del Diablo Waterfall: Among Ecuador’s Most Popular and Beautiful

 Translated as the Devil’s Cauldron, Palion del Diablo is likely the most popular waterfall to visit in Ecuador and arguably the most scenic!

-This waterfall is easily accessed from Baños by bus, taxi, or cycling, and imposes a modest $2 entry fee.
+This waterfall is easily accessed from Baños by bus, taxi, or cycling.
+And only a $2 entry fee to enter.

 Visit Nambillo Waterfall Sanctuary

 This waterfall sanctuary in the Mindo Cloud Forest holds one of the greatest concentration of waterfalls in Ecuador.
 There are at least fifteen different waterfalls found throughout the Nambillo Waterfall Sanctuary!
 The largest waterfall is the 50-meter (164 foot) Cascada Reina (Queen Waterfall).

 Continuing onward, hikers will encounter a series of a half-dozen more falls, each within a 10-minute walk of each other.
 To cool off after all that hiking, wear a bathing suit to soak in the natural pools that form below the falls.
 Entrance to the Nambillo Waterfall Sanctuary is $5, which includes a thrilling ride on a tarabita cableway to access the hiking trails.
 More information can be found in the Nambillo section of our Mindo Travel Guide.